nuclearpaws/git-cheat-sheet/GIT-CHEAT-SHEET.md

 ```
 got stash clear
 ```
-> Be warned this will delete **ALL** stashes!
+> **Warning:** this will delete **ALL** stashes!

 ### Applying the Changes:
 > To apply stashed changes to your branch use:
 ```
 git stash pop <id>
 ```
-> Note that the `<id>` is optional, and what it represents is the "ID" of the stash.
+> **Notice:** that the `<id>` is optional, and what it represents is the "ID" of the stash.
 You can see all stash IDs when you view all stashes.
 It tends to be that its the stack order of the stashes, where 0 is your most recent one, increasting as your stashes get older.

-> Note you can also apply the stashed changes and keep the stash for later use again with:
+> **(Notice:** you can also apply the stashed changes and keep the stash for later use again with:
 ```
 git stash apply <id>
 ```